asian-chi/2020/call.md

     </div>
     <h2>Funding Support</h2>
     <p class="abstract-overview">
         Student participants are encouraged to apply for the Gary Marsden Student Development Fund.
 The eligibility criteria could be checked on the <a href="https://sigchi.org/get-involved/community_support/gary-marsden-student-development-fund/" target="_blank">SIGCHI website</a>.
+If they plan to apply for this fund, they should also submit on the Early Submission deadline to get a decision before the funding application deadline.
     </p>
 </div>